Codust-SIR/Codust-Tutorial/docs/js/function/function-parameters-and-scope.md

 }
 ```

-When you’re ready, move on to Anonymous Functions and IIFEs
+When you’re ready, move on to Higher Order Functions